SquareBracketAssociates/Booklet-TestingInPharo/Chapters/XTDD/XTDD.md

 TestCase << #CounterTest
 	package: 'Counter'
 ```

+![Pharo class browser  shows the class `Counter` slanted because that class
+does not exist.](figures/XTDD3.png width=50&label=fig:gettingDefined)

 #### A first test

-We define a first test that
+We define a first test `testSetAndGetCounter` that
 - creates a new instance of the class `Counter`,
 - defines its count value using the setter `count:`,
 - and verifies that the count value is correct.